-Now that I’ve been traveling internationally for well over a decade, I think it’s time to challenge myself a bit more.
-I’ve accepted that my wanderlust might never be completely quenched due to work obligations, budget concerns or both.
+I’ve been traveling internationally for well over a decade, and it’s time to challenge myself a bit more.
+I’ve accepted that my wanderlust might never be quenched entirely due to work obligations, budget concerns or both.
 However, I’m a firm believer in declaring what you want as the first step in making it happen.
 Here I go!

-Perhaps I was inspired by my recent Global Entry application.
-Obviously, I’m in it for the long-haul if I’m willing to pay for the privilege of line-skipping.
-I began compiling a list of places I wanted to visit, starting with all fifty states then branching out internationally.
-The ultimate goal is to visit every continent, but I also wanted it to be realistic due to my work schedule.
+I was inspired to compile this list by my recent Global Entry application.
+I’m in it for the long-haul if I’m willing to pay for the privilege of line-skipping.
+My ultimate goal is to visit every continent, but I also wanted this list to be realistic due to my work schedule.
 For the first part of this series, I decided to stick closer to home, focusing on the Northern part of the Western Hemisphere.

 - Alaska Range Cruise